Slaynash/Frozenbyte-Utils/README.md

-# FrozenByte Utils
+# Frozenbyte Utils

-A collection of tools and ressources related to FrozenByte game engine and Starbase files.
+A collection of tools and ressources related to Frozenbyte game engine and Starbase files.

 Disclaimer: I am not affiliated with Frozenbyte Inc and the ressources available here are only for educational purposes.
 If you are a Frozenbyte employee and wishes to contact me, please ping/DM me on Discord: `slaynash`.